andyseubert/CoffeeScale/README.md

 TODO
 --
+ - not run as root!
  - triggered events
   - watch for and react to events such as
-   - newly filled coffee pot <- send alert
+   - newly filled coffee pot
    - empty pot
    - draw from pumper
  - interact with web services